-- If you have a small dog, set up a gate that your cat can jump over.
-If you have a large dog, install a small flap in the door or set up a tall gate with a doorway for your cat.
+- If you have a large dog, install a small cat-flap in the door or set up a tall baby gate in the doorway with a small opening for your cat.
 That way your cat has free access to her food, but your dog doesn’t.

 - Put your dog in his crate until your cat is finished eating.
 Put away any uneaten food when she’s finished.

 - Move your cat’s food to a room with a door that shuts, and keep the door shut until she’s finished eating.

 - If you don’t have a separate room for your cat’s food, put the cat’s bowl on a high surface like a counter, dresser, washing machine, cat tree, or a bookshelf.
 Most cats have no trouble jumping to high places that a dog can’t reach.
 (My aunt’s cat used to eat her meals on top of the refrigerator!)

 The bottom line: Don’t leave cat food out when your dog has plenty of opportunities to sneak over and grab a few bites.
 If you’re used to leaving food out throughout the day, it may take a while to get your pets used to eating their meals in full on a schedule.
 However, the benefits of a feeding schedule and removing any food that isn't eaten in 10-20 minutes is definitely worth it.

 It’ll take some gentle, consistent guidance and a change in routine, but we have all the confidence in the world that you’ll be able to help your dog stop eating cat food.
 It’s also important to remember that no matter his vice, make sure the foundation of your dog’s diet is a complete and balanced blend of food that’s tailored for his nutritional needs and preferences like Just Right by Purina.